-~* Chapter 12 *~
+~* Chapter Twelve *~

-Percy slouched down in his seat, moodily knocking his spoon against the side of his half-eaten soup, "Your eyes are bigger then my stomach, it's not my fault I can't eat all of it."
+Percy slouched down in his seat, moodily knocking his spoon against the side of his half-eaten soup, "Your eyes are bigger than my stomach, it's not my fault I can't eat all of it."

 Percy muttered something unintelligible and his father's eye twitched.
-"What was that?"

 "Fine then," Poseidon said curtly, "if you're so fine then we will go out."
-Percy's head perked up at the statement, "and you can also take care of your own bowl."
+Percy's head perked up at the statement.
+"And you can also take care of your own bowl."

 No objections came from Percy, who, in his excitement, got to his feet so fast he swayed dizzily for a moment.
 Poseidon had no sympathy for him.
 After Percy took care of his half-eaten lunch and took five minutes to find and pull on his shoes, Poseidon ushered him out to the car.

 "Because I don't want you getting anyone sick.
-Besides, you need some new clothes," Poseidon said, eyeing the ratty too small shirt Percy had on.
+Besides, you need some new clothes," Poseidon said, eyeing the ratty, too small shirt Percy had on.

 "Clothes?"
-Percy repeated, bewildered, "We're going shopping?"
+Percy repeated, bewildered.
+He plucked at his shirt, brow furrowed as he asked, "We're going shopping?"

 "Why do I need new clothes?"

 "Because the ones you own are too small and worn out."

 "They're not that small."